 If you’ve ever watched the likes of Blue Planet or the Life of Mammals then you will know that orcas are notorious for inventing clever and violent schemes to attack their prey and would happily take down a whale calf during migration.

 In contrast, many whales possess an intelligence and demeanour that they share with dolphins where they actually seek out human contact or work in partnership with people which is fascinating and something which I find quite inspiring.
-From the accounts of divers and scientists who spend long studying these animals, the Southern right back whale gets rave reviews in that they are friendly creatures and a joy to be around.
+From the accounts of divers and scientists who spend a long time studying these animals, the Southern right whale gets rave reviews in that they are friendly creatures and a joy to be around.

 As I am a big fan of such wildlife documentary films I would like to share some interesting behaviour of these intriguing aquatic species.